How Secure is Code Generated by ChatGPT?: Related Works

 \section{Related Works}

-ChatGPT has the potential to support software developers with the coding process.
-However, as ChatGPT was not specifically developed for this task, its performance is still unclear.
-Hence, a few studies have attempted to address this issue.
+A few studies have attempted to address the limitations of ChatGPT to generate code.
 In \cite{sobania2023analysis}, for example, the authors assess the use of ChatGPT for automatic bug fixing.
 They perform several experiments in order to analyze the performance of ChatGPT at making suggestions to improve erroneous source code.
-The study compared the performance of the dialog system with that of Codex and other dedicated automated program repair (APR) approaches.
-Overall, the authors found ChatGPT’s bug fixing performance similar to other deep learning approaches, such as CoCoNut and Codex, and significantly better than the results achieved by standard APR approaches.
+The study compares the performance of the dialog system with that of Codex and other dedicated automated program repair (APR) approaches.
+Overall, the authors found ChatGPT’s bug fixing performance is similar to other deep learning approaches, such as CoCoNut and Codex, and significantly better than the results achieved by standard APR approaches.

 In another recent work \cite{nair2023generating}, the Nair et al. explore strategies to ensure that ChatGPT can achieve secure hardware code generation.
 They first show that ChatGPT will generate insecure code if it is not prompted carefully.
 Then, the authors propose techniques that developers can use to guide ChatGPT on the generation of secure hardware code.
 The authors provided 10 specific common weakness enumeration (CWE) and guidelines to appropriately prompt ChatGPT such that secure hardware code is generated.